akuznetsova/spf-2024/w10/April 3-recap.md

 ## Topic: Accretion Parameters

 ### Summary
 Discussed how all the different accretion parameters are related and which ones depend on eachother.
 Did the same for Flux of the accretion disc.
-We then created a Fiducial model for Radition, $\nu_{isc}, and a Minimum Mass Solar Nebula (MMSN).
+We then created a Fiducial model for Radition, $\nu_{isc}$, and a Minimum Mass Solar Nebula (MMSN).

 ### Outline
 ### Fiducial Values